finos/FDC3/README.md

 ### Protocol

 - Desktop Agent Briding needs extending with types from `fdc3-common/index.ts`
-- Move exchange into client, instead of common.
 - How does the da-server tell the da-proxy about the channel metadata?
 We need a message to get the list of user channels from the server.
 - How does the da-server decide on a desktop agent name (maybe it just has one?)
 - AppChecker / AppDetailsResolver / AppPortResolver - this is all too complex.